neyer/ADZE/README.md

 The internet is currently powered by ads.
 We want to replace ad-powered networks with the ADZE network, in part so that future users of the web will remember what was almost lost.

-In addition to enabling a decentralized search engine, the ADZE network **ends up creating  a decentralized version of the internet archive, solving the link rot problem.**

 ## Why?
 Search Algorithms Encode Moralities